-This data set provides industrial-scale onshore wind turbine locations in the United States through July 22, 2013, corresponding facility information, and turbine technical specifications.
-The database has more than 47,000 wind turbine records that have been collected, digitized, locationally verified, and internally quality controlled.
-Turbines from the Federal Aviation Administration Digital Obstacle File, through product release date July 22, 2013, were used as the primary source of turbine data points.
-Verification of the turbine positions was done by visual interpretation using high-resolution aerial imagery in ESRI ArcGIS Desktop.
-Turbines without Federal Aviation Administration Obstacle Repository System numbers were visually identified and point locations were added to the collection.
+This dataset provides industrial-scale onshore wind turbine locations in the United States, corresponding facility information, and turbine technical specifications.
+The database has wind turbine records that have been collected, digitized, locationally verified, and internally quality controlled.
+Turbines from the Federal Aviation Administration Digital Obstacles File, through product release date July 22, 2013, were used as the primary source of turbine data points.
+The dataset was subsequently revised and reposted as described in the revision histories for the report.
+Verification of the turbine positions was done by visual interpretation using high-resolution aerial imagery in Environmental Systems Research Institute (Esri) ArcGIS Desktop.
+Turbines without Federal Aviation Administration Obstacles Repository System numbers were visually identified and point locations were added to the collection.
 We estimated a locational error of plus or minus 10 meters for turbine locations.
-Wind farm facility names were identified from publically available facility data sets.
-Facility names were then used in a web search of additional industry publications and press releases to attribute additional turbine information (such as manufacturer, model, and technical specifications of wind turbines).
+Wind farm facility names were identified from publicly available facility datasets.
+Facility names were then used in a Web search of additional industry publications and press releases to attribute additional turbine information (such as manufacturer, model, and technical specifications of wind turbines).
 Wind farm facility location data from various wind and energy industry sources were used to search for and digitize turbines not in existing databases.
-Technical specifications for turbines were assigned based on the wind turbine make and model as described in literature, specifications listed in the Federal Aviation Administration Digital Obstacle File, and information on the turbine manufacturer’s website.
+Technical specifications for turbines were assigned based on the wind turbine make and model as described in literature, specifications listed in the Federal Aviation Administration Digital Obstacles File, and information on the turbine manufacturer’s Web site.
 Some facility and turbine information on make and model did not exist or was difficult to obtain.
 Thus, uncertainty may exist for certain turbine specifications.
 That uncertainty was rated and a confidence was recorded for both location and attribution data quality.

-A collaboration among U.S. Geological Survey (USGS) scientists related to energy development and environmental consequences began in 2008.
+A collaboration among U.S. Geological Survey scientists related to energy development and environmental consequences began in 2008.
 This group anticipated finding accurate information on wind energy facilities and turbines in the public sphere, similar to the types of data available for oil and gas wells.
-However, turbine information was lacking, and it became apparent that scientists, regulatory agencies, nongovernmental organizations, and other decision makers all needed spatially accurate wind turbine information.
-For example, the Department of Defense is concerned about wind turbine effects on radar and training areas, while the Fish and Wildlife Service needs turbine location information to fully understand and plan for the effects of wind energy development on federally protected species.
-This motivated USGS scientists to map onshore commercial-scale wind turbines nationally and with standardized attributes in order to develop the most up to date turbine-level information publically available.
+However, turbine information was lacking, and it became apparent that scientists, regulatory agencies, nongovernmental organizations, and other decisionmakers all needed spatially accurate wind turbine information.
+For example, the U.S. Department of Defense is concerned about wind turbine effects on radar and training areas and the U.S. Fish and Wildlife Service needs turbine location information to fully understand and plan for the effects of wind energy development on federally protected species.
+This motivated U.S. Geological Survey scientists to map onshore commercial-scale wind turbines nationally with standardized attributes to develop the most up-to-date turbine-level information publicly available.
 This data series represents that effort.
-The work is similar to earlier USGS efforts to map wind turbines at individual states (for example, Carr and others, 2013).
+The work is similar to earlier U.S. Geological Survey efforts to map wind turbines at individual states (for example, Carr and others, 2013).

-Federal Aviation Administration, 2013, Digital obstacle file, in Terrain and Obstacles Data (TOD) Team—Digital obstacles file (DOF): Federal Aviation Administration, accessed September 2013, at https://nfdc.faa.gov/tod/public/TOD_DOF.html.
+Federal Aviation Administration, 2013, Digital Obstacles File, in Terrain and Obstacles Data (TOD) Team—Digital Obstacles File (DOF): Federal Aviation Administration, accessed January 2017 at https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/dof/.